-Just saying the names of Capri and Amalfi conjures up images of a warm Italian sun, steep sea-side cliffs, and the blue, inviting waters of the Mediterranean.
+Just saying the names of Sorrento, Capri and Amalfi Coast conjures up images of a warm Italian sun, steep sea-side cliffs, and the blue, inviting waters of the Mediterranean.
 This beautiful part of Italy has inspired artists, poets and travellers for centuries, and with good reason.

 The countryside, houses and topography of southern Italy are a stark contract to the more industrial north of the country.
-The south is more arid and the air lemon-scented; the topography becomes hilly and steep towards the Mediterrean coastline, with houses and towns perched on cliffs.
-The local cuisine is fresh, delicious, and locally sourced from the land and sea.
+The south is more arid and the air lemon-scented; the landscape becomes hilly and steep towards the Mediterrean coastline, with houses and towns perched on cliffs.
+The local cuisine is fresh and delicious.
+Food is locally sourced from the land and sea.

 It feels like you’ve discovered a little bit of paradise.
+And you have.
 Our stay in this gorgeous part of Italy was not nearly long enough.
 But we packed memorable experiences from our multi-generational adventure that will last a lifetime.

 The town of Sorrento is a great place to base yourself for discovering the islands of Capri, Ischia and the Amalfi Coast.
 But don’t miss enjoying the lemon-scented charms of Sorrento itself.
 The town is very pedestrian-oriented, with narrow streets and a compact town centre.
 You can get anywhere quickly by walking.

 There are several limoncello stores offering samples of this delicious lemon-infused digestif.
 A bottle of this pale liquid gold makes for a memorable souvenir.
 The city is also very popular with British tourists visiting Sorrento.
 Don’t be surprised when you will hear English spoken throughout the town.

 From Sorrento, you can travel by train north to Rome, Naples or Pompeii, or by bus south to the towns along the Amalfi Coast.
 Even if you have rented a car to get to Sorrento (and we admire your courage), we would highly recommend visiting the Amalfi Coast by bus.
 You can purchase bus tickets at the train station in Sorrento, not far from the main square.